Mike IX Williams: Drug addiction

 Williams struggled with drug addiction before Hurricane Katrina.
+He recalled, "When I moved to New York in the early 90s, heroin was everywhere, so of course I wanted to try it, It was partly me thinking, ‘Yeah, I’ve got this under control’ but at the same time not really caring what happened.
+Not wanting to die – that probably came later in my life – but just not worrying about tomorrow."
 By the time the hurricane hit, he had stopped using heroin and was in a methadone program.
 During his stay in jail he did not receive the substance so he couldn't sleep for about seven days.
 He hardly ate for six days; he just soaked the bread from lunch in water and swallowed it because he knew he needed to keep something down.
 After this, he was able to break his addiction to opiates.
 Jimmy Bower stated in an interview that Williams inspired him to also kick opiates.

-Although he no longer uses opiates, he has a long history of alcoholism that still persists to this day–his excess drinking eventually led to health problems which resulted in him requiring a liver transplant.
-In 2016 Williams' wife set up a crowdfund so fans could help pay for the transplant expenses.
-In late 2016 the funding goal was reached and Williams successfully underwent the surgery in December.
+Although he no longer uses opiates, Williams has a long history of alcoholism that persists to this day.
+His excessive drinking eventually led to health problems, which resulted in him requiring a liver transplant.
+In 2016, Williams' wife set up a crowdfund so fans could help pay for the transplant expenses.
+The funding goal was later achieved, and Williams successfully underwent the surgery in December.
+He recalled the situation in 2021, where he was quoted saying: "I was a goner.
+I’m quite pragmatic so I just said to myself, ‘This could be it.
+I could be gone soon.’
+I wasn’t really scared at all.
+I just thought, ‘If I go, I go, and if I stay, I stay.’
+And I was great with staying, you know!"